GoogleContainerTools/skaffold/docs/content/en/docs/references/cli/_index.md

 Options:
-  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output'
+  -a, --build-artifacts=: File containing build result from a previous 'skaffold build --file-output' -c, --config='': File for global configurations (defaults to $HOME/.skaffold/config)
-      --enable-rpc=false: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos)
+      --enable-rpc=false: Enable gRPC for exposing Skaffold events -f, --filename='skaffold.yaml': Path or URL to the Skaffold config file -m, --module=[]: Filter Skaffold configs to only the provided named modules -p, --profile=[]: Activate profiles by name (prefixed with `-` to disable a profile) --profile-auto-activation=true: Set to false to disable profile auto activation --propagate-profiles=true: Setting '--propagate-profiles=false' disables propagating profiles set by the '--profile' flag across config dependencies.
+This mean that only profiles defined directly in the target 'skaffold.yaml' file are activated.
+      --remote-cache-dir='': Specify the location of the git repositories cache (default $HOME/.skaffold/repos) --rpc-http-port=50052: tcp port to expose event REST API over HTTP --rpc-port=50051: tcp port to expose event API

 Usage:
   skaffold test [options]